contagon/handbook/2020-12/32-repentance-and-membership-councils.md

 ## 32.1 Repentance and Forgiveness

 The Lord said that “no unclean thing can inherit the kingdom of heaven” ([Alma 11:37](/study/scriptures/bofm/alma/11.37?lang=eng#p37); see also [3 Nephi 27:19](/study/scriptures/bofm/3-ne/27.19?lang=eng#p19)).
-Our sins make us unclean﻿—unworthy to dwell in the presence of our Heavenly Father.
+Our sins make us unclean—unworthy to dwell in the presence of our Heavenly Father.
 They also bring us anguish in this life.

 God’s law of justice requires a consequence when we sin (see [Alma 42:14, 17–18](/study/scriptures/bofm/alma/42.14,17-18?lang=eng#p14)).
 However, His great plan of mercy “can satisfy the demands of justice, and encircles [us] in the arms of safety” ([Alma 34:16](/study/scriptures/bofm/alma/34.16?lang=eng#p16); see also [Mosiah 15:9](/study/scriptures/bofm/mosiah/15.9?lang=eng#p9)).